 Rodriguez is a relatively quiet guy, who goes about his business in a professional manner, and always looks to challenge himself in training to hit the next plateau.
 He started his Professional career back in the year 2012, but when you know some of his journey before then, it’s pretty remarkable that he had even gotten himself to that point.
 At the age of 14, Manny was already partaking in Youth Tournaments, learning the ways of the profession under the tutelage of 🗣️Arturo Ríos and 🗣️Orlando Rodríguez Zayas.

 Fighting at Light-Flyweight by 2009, he worked himself to winning a Silver-Medal at the Youth World Championships, and further positioned himself to quality for the Youth Olympic Games, where he successfully won the Gold-Medal.
 The rest of 2010 wasn’t too kind to him unfortunately.

 In November, he and someone else accompanying him in his pickup-truck had an incident, and the truck caught on fire, with Rodriguez & his friend suffering significant Second-Degree burns, and for Rodriguez, roughly over 65% of his body.
-Spending his time at a Burn-Unit in San Juan, Puerto Rico, Rodriguez despite his left arm and legs completely bandaged up, continued to train by doing leg exercises and hitting the pads, refusing for his injuries to be rendered as a setback.
+Spending his time at a 🏥Burn-Unit in San Juan, Puerto Rico, Rodriguez despite his left arm and legs completely bandaged up, continued to train by doing leg exercises and hitting the pads, refusing for his injuries to set him back.

-The challenge he will face this weekend is a monster challenge (no pun intended), but considering what he had to endure, best believe he will be ready for the challenge and give it everything he’s got.
+The challenge he will face this weekend is a monster challenge (no pun intended, given Naoya Inoue’s nickname), but considering what he had to endure, best believe he will be ready for the challenge and give it everything he’s got.